Call of the Wild Camps

 -

-Enjoyable exercise: hikes and play!
+Enjoyable exercise on hikes and in play!

 Child to staff ratio: most sessions 4:1 or 5:1